YorkCpE/YCPRobotics/libs/turtlebot/README.md

-# ros-utilities
+# TurtlebotMove.hpp
-A small library of movement and location utility functions for ROS/Turtlebot.
+A small library of movement and location utility functions for ROS/Turtlebot, provided via a class called Turtlebot.

 **Future implementations:**
 * Move using odometry